Strategic Hiring under Algorithmic Monoculture: Extensions

-This result corroborates the claim that the Nash equilibrium is a much more desirable solution than the Naive solution.
+This result state that the each firm needs capacity $c$ under the Naive solution, while each firm only needs capacity $c/N$ under the Nash equilibrium to yield the same total welfare $W$.
+This corroborates the claim that the Nash equilibrium is a much more desirable solution than the Naive solution.
 Previously, we have established that when firm capacities are fixed, then the welfare is substantially higher until the NE compared to Naive.
 In this section, we show that the same welfare can be achieved under the NE solution with substantially less capacity compared to the Naive solution.
 Hence, even if the same number of applicants are eventually hired, the NE solution is more efficient in that firms can substantially reduce their interview capacity.